 Let us have a look at the hiking map below.

-On the top you are going to get great views to the lake, there’s restaurant up there, so you can rest.
+On the top you are going to get great views of the lake, there’s a restaurant up there, so you can rest.
 As well, if you are coming there by kids, you can walk a bit further to Abenteuerspielplatz Schattwäldli.
 It is very close to the Zugerberg top.
-If you walk a bit further, another views to white mountains will open up as well and the choices of hiking trails are unlimited.
+If you walk a bit further, other views to white mountains will open up as well and the choices of hiking trails are unlimited.